What is Neurofibromatosis type 2?

 Mosaic Neurofibromatosis 2

-People with neurofibromatosis type 2 should be managed by a doctor knows this condition well.
+People with Neurofibromatosis type 2 should be managed by a health care provider knows this condition well.
 Although most of the tumors related neurofibromatosis type 2 are not cancerous, people with the condition should be monitored for tumors.
 Some non-cancerous tumors can cause problems, such as loss of hearing or nerve damage.
-It is also important for doctors to carefully monitor tumors for signs that might mean they have become cancerous.
+It is also important for health care providers to carefully monitor tumors for signs that might mean they have become cancerous.
 The goal of screening is to find and treat tumors early to allow the best outcome for patients.

-- Yearly physical exams by a doctor who knows the condition well
+- Yearly physical exams by a health care provider who knows the condition well

-- Annual MRI scans of the brain starting at 10 years of age and continuing until at least 40 years of age
+- Annual MRI scan of the brain starting at 10 years of age

 - Annual vision screening by an ophthalmologist (eye specialist) starting at the time of diagnosis